Paper is a product we use almost daily at offices, schools, or at home. But do you know that papermaking uses polyvinyl alcohol?

 Is polyvinyl alcohol recyclable?

-However, according to further research, it cannot be recycled with materials rich in cellulose content because it does not break down during the pulping process.
+It is recyclable.
+However, further research shows that it cannot be recycled with materials rich in cellulose because it does not break down during the pulping process.

 See Related: Ways Coffee Waste Ca Be Recycled

 Since it is not biodegradable in nature, recycling polyvinyl alcohol plastic is difficult.
 Recyclers use a chemical recycling method using a process called depolymerization.
 This is a process in which a solution of concentrated sulfuric acid is applied to the plastic.